swflynn/N-DOF/README.md

 Matrix Element Convergence and Eigenvalue Convergence as a function of point available.

 ### Current Developments
-Currently adding a potential energy surface for water (TI4P and MB-POL), and utilizing a normal mode basis for analyizing a single water molecule.
+Adding a potential energy surface for water (TIP4P and MB-POL), and utilizing a normal mode basis for analyizing a single water molecule.
 Future work will apply this methodology combined with a local monomer approximation (a single water molecule as the unit) to study water clusters.

 ## Author
-Shane Flynn, Vladimir A. Mandelshtam.
+Shane W. Flynn, Vladimir A. Mandelshtam.
 2017.
 UCI

 ## References
 #### General Method and Application Overview